SWISS WATER QUALITY

 - The water supply must be further professionalised, on the one hand through well-trained personnel, but also through an economic and optimised water supply structure.

 The use of pesticides is currently permitted in protection zones S2 and S3.
 It is a requirement of the SVGW to prohibit this.

 In its Agricultural Policy 2022 (AP22), the Confederation prescribes various measures to counteract water pollution.
 Unfortunately, this package does not sufficiently cover any of these requirements.
 At present, there seems to be no interest in integrating these measures retrospectively.
 This development is worrying and we are obliged to give the safe and high-quality drinking water supply the status and protection it deserves.

 COMPOSITION OF DRINKING WATER

 Drinking water is a high-quality natural product.
-The water suppliers obtain it by treating it as gently as possible.
-For this reason, near-natural drinking water depends on intact water bodies or protection zones.
-Today, almost two thirds of Swiss tap water can be supplied to consumers completely without chemical treatment.
+The water suppliers obtain it through as gentle a treatment as possible.
+Natural drinking water therefore requires intact water bodies and the consistent observance of protection zones.

 Raw water and drinking water